jit0341/python-automation-projects/05-simple-ocr-client/README.md

-📄 Simple Delivery Note OCR

-Photo / Image → Excel (Admin-Ready)

 ---

+📄 Simple Delivery Note OCR — One-Click Automation

+Photo / Image → Excel (Admin-Ready, Local & Offline)

+---

 🎯 Overview

-A lightweight and reliable OCR tool to extract structured data from delivery note images and export it into clean Excel sheets for admin review and upload into existing systems.
+A client-ready, one-click OCR automation system that converts delivery note images into clean, structured Excel reports — ready for admin review and upload into existing systems.

-This tool is intentionally simple — focused on accuracy, transparency, and human verification.
+This tool is designed for real office workflows, not demos.

+> ✔ Runs locally on the client’s computer
+✔ No cloud uploads
+✔ No ERP lock-in
-No ERP integrations.
-No automation theatre.
+✔ No automation theatre

+The system prioritizes accuracy, transparency, and control, making it suitable for accounting teams, warehouses, and small businesses.

 ---

 ✅ What This Tool Does

-Input
+📥 Input

 Delivery note images (PNG / JPG / JPEG)

 Optional PO reference file (po_data.csv)

-Output
+📤 Output

 Clean Excel file (.xlsx)

+Structured, admin-friendly format

-Ready for admin review and upload
+Ready for review and system upload

-Workflow
+🔄 One-Click Workflow

-1. Image → OCR

-2. Key fields extracted

-3. Optional PO quantity matching

-4. Excel export

-5. Human review & upload
+1. Place images in the images/ folder

+2. Run the script

+3. Excel report is generated automatically

+4. Admin reviews and uploads

+> No manual copy-paste.
+No repetitive data entry.